9dots/tech-and-tape/coder/level-2/lesson-plans/lesson-1.md

 5)
 I arrived at my answer by:
 ```
-reading an element and moving the bot.
+Reading one element at a time.
+Moving the bot after each element.
-reading each line of code.
+Reading each line of code.
 ```
-The programs:
+The two programs:
 ```
-have the same elements
+Have the same elements
-have elements in a different order
+Have elements in a different order
-change the order of two elements
+Change the order of two elements
 ```
-The result is that:
+The outcome is that:
 ```
-the bot paints a different square
+The bot paints a different square
 ```

 6) Students write in what each symbols means on their worksheet.